Getting the Measure of U

-The IT industry uses 1U as a unit of measure to designate racks and rack-mounted equipment.
-‘U’ is the Electronic Industries Alliance (EIA) standard unit for specifying rack height.
+The IT industry’s use of ‘U’ as a unit of measure to designate racks and rack-mounted equipment stems from the Electronic Industries Alliance (EIA) standard unit for specifying rack height.
 It denotes the vertical space available for a rack-mounted device.
-Racks, cabinet spaces, and the devices that fit in them are all measured in ‘U’.
-1U refers to a height of 1.75 inches or 4.445 cm.
-This is the space between the rack shelves that is available for device installation.
-The size of rack mountable devices is often specified in ‘U’ with a number.
-A one-rack device is a 1U, while a 2U device requires two rack units.
-Rack-mountable hardware is manufactured according to the number of total ‘U’s, or rack units, that the equipment will require in the data rack.
+Racks, cabinet spaces, and as a result the devices that fit in them are all measured in the space units, hence ‘U’.
+The size of a rack mountable device will often be specified in a numerical + ‘U’ value.
+A device that requires one-rack unit of space is a designated as ‘1U’, while a device requiring two rack unit spaces will be designated ‘2U’ and so on.